Pet Urgent Care and Emergencies

 - Your pet appears to be in pain

-Call your veterinarian if your dog or cat displays any of those symptoms.
+Call your emergency vet in Avon if your dog or cat displays any of those symptoms.

 If you notice your pet struggling to breathe, that can be a sign of a serious health issue.
 Respiratory distress in a pet can come from a number of causes including physical trauma, heart failure, cancer, allergic reactions, and toxins.
 So it’s a good idea to call your veterinarian immediately to schedule an appointment.